 Changing Men’s Attitudes Towards Rape

 Rape-supportive attitudes are held by many in society.
 Programs have been shown in some instances to increase knowledge about rape and change people’s attitudes so that they are less likely to blame victims.
-1. Such outcomes have sometimes been considered as vital steps decreasing completed rape.
+1. Such outcomes have sometimes been considered as vital steps in decreasing completed rape.
 1. 4.
 However, despite prevention programs changing knowledge and attitudes in the short term, there is sadly actually very little to no current evidence that these attitudes remain changed over long periods of time.

-Equally, changing of prejudiced attitudes and beliefs has not necessarily been shown to lead to less rape 1.
+Equally, changing prejudiced attitudes and beliefs has not necessarily been shown to lead to less rape 1.
 2. 3.
 6.

 So how come a fair many rape prevention studies for men report such positive effect sizes and significant changes?
 Let us put on our research hat today and examine potential problems with many of these studies, and critically analyse their results.
 I believe that it is essential for rape prevention programs that their success rates are correctly recorded, as well as what research results actually show them to be successful at.
 I think too often people are desperate for the programs to be successful to guarantee research grants etc. and to have ‘effective’ programs running on their campus’s that they manage – consciously or unconsciously – to make the data fit the marketing campaign.